An Overview of Selected Classical Chinese Texts

 Chu/Hàn Chun/Chou: c0160.
 The attribution to Lu Jya (see Syin Yw) is not credible, but CHCC might nevertheless be of about the same period as the Syin Yw: the period of relative stability under Wvn-di.
 It is a highly romantic chronicle of the battles that wrought the Hàn Dynasty out of the chaos into which Chin had collapsed, carrying the story through the perilous survival of the dynasty under the all but usurping Empress Lw.
 The CHCC was drawn on for the some of the most exciting and memorable pages of the Shr Ji.
 It was known to the Tang commentators on the Shr Ji, but has been lost since Sung.
 A reconstruction based on extant quotations has been made by Stephen Durrant.
 [Top]

 Gungyang Jwan: c0160?.
 This is the date at which what was probably our present text came to official notice and esteem; at least a beginning of it had existed in written form in the Warring States period.
-Gungyang and the Gulyang Jwan fluctuate in the esteem of the Hàn literati, the difference perhaps having something to do with positions in the debates about Hàn government policy (see Loewe).
+The Gungyang and its twin, the Gulyang Jwan, fluctuate in the esteem of the Hàn literati, the difference perhaps having something to do with debates about Hàn government policy (see Loewe).
 Gungyang is a centrist text; it disapproves of independent local sovereigns and favors incorporation of other peoples into China; the softer Gulyang inclines toward populism and accommodation.
 Each claims a transmission genealogy, going back to 04c century Chi (thus the Gungyang, and some Chi elements in its language have been confirmed by Malmqvist) or Lu (Gulyang); see the Proto-Gungyang Jwan.
-Gungyang tradition supposedly began with Gungyang Gau, a Chi disciple of Dz-sya, and continued in the family until his great-grandson Gungyang Shou, whose pupil Huwu Dz-du, a Chi native and an academician under Hàn Jing-DI (r 0157-0141), represents the tradition's first contact with officialdom; Huwu is mentioned by the ranking Gungyang exponent in Hàn, Dung Jung-shu (c0179-c0104).
+Gungyang tradition supposedly began with Gungyang Gau, a Chi disciple of Dz-sya, and continued in the family until his great-grandson Gungyang Shou.
+His pupil Huwu Dz-du, a Chi native and an academician under Hàn Jing-DI (r 0157-0141), represents the tradition's first contact with officialdom; Huwu is mentioned by the ranking Gungyang exponent in Hàn, Dung Jung-shu (c0179-c0104).
 The Gungyang text, which had been relatively closely held until this time, and may have been further adapted at this time, would have been welcome at Jing-di's court since it provided Confucian sanction for Jing-DI's absorption policy toward the local kingdoms, and for his expansionist line against the Syungnu.
 Since mainline Confucian policy at this time tended in the other direction, Gungyang was all the more helpful as a rebuttal.
 Dung Jung-shu further developed Gungyang as an authority for legal decisions.
 Dung's work Chun/Chyou Fan-lu, not originally of huge extent, was later expanded as a virtual anthology of Gungyang scholarship down to the end of Hàn (Arbuckle); the work includes its own Apocrypha.
-Gulyang Jwan was supported by the antigovernment party in the Shr-Chyw Gv debates of 051 (see Yen/Tye Lun), but, Gungyang continued in general scholarly esteem: it is quoted in the Bwo-hu Tung debates many times more frequently than is Gulyang, and Gungyang was chosen to be engraved on stone with the other classics at the end of Latter Hàn, in c180.
+Gulyang Jwan was supported by the antigovernment party in the Shr-Chyw Gv debates of 051 (see Yen/Tye Lun).
+It continued in general scholarly esteem, and is quoted in the Bwo-hu Tung debates many times more frequently than is Gulyang.
+Gungyang was chosen to be engraved on stone with the other classics at the end of Latter Hàn, in c180.
 [Top]

 Syin Yw: c0160.
 There are problems with this 12-chapter text no matter where one puts it.
 The fewest problems arise if we accept the attribution to Lu Jya, though not the story (SJ 97) that he wrote it in response to an invitation from Hàn Gau-dzu, and thus in c0200.
 The Sz-ku editors' praise of the Syin Yw as the finest expression of Hàn Confucianism apart from Dung Jung-shu (c0179-c0104) may stand as evidence, not of early date, but rather of a date somewhere in the vicinity of Dung Jung-shu.
 This would include the end of Lu Jya's probable lifetime: the end of Wvn-di's reign (0179-0157).
 The presence of yin/yang and Wu-sying ideas in this only partly Confucian work also fits that period, as does the often noted quotation of a line from the Gulyang Jwan.
 Both the Syin Shu and the Syin Yw attempt to give a hybrid Confucian account of the newly stable Hàn (whence perhaps the "New" of the titles).
 [Top]